bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

   - Configure Settings > Module Settings > Experimental Adaptive GPU fps tweak
 - [Less Fog](https://github.com/trdischat/lessfog) - Tweaks fog of war visibility for GM and Players.
 - [Polyglot](https://foundryvtt.com/packages/polyglot/) - Talk to others using a language your selected character can understand and scrambles in-character text you can't understand. - Suggested by jniezink on the FoundryVTT Subreddit
-- [PopOut!](https://github.com/kakaroto/fvtt-module-popout) - Lets you pop out actor sheets and journal entries into their own windows.
-- [Popout Resizer](https://github.com/Cardagon/popout-resizer) - Give the users the ability to resize their pop-out windows from the side toolbar.
 - [Quick Insert](https://foundryvtt.com/packages/quick-insert) - Quick Insert (control + space) provides a context-aware search/autocomplete tool that can be used in most parts of FoundryVTT.
 Find actors, items, spells etc. and insert them wherever you need them right now - the map, character sheets, roll tables, journals, you name it. - Suggested by LorduFreeman on The Foundry Discord
   - The default short key (control + space) must be changed as it's already in use by Search Anywhere.
 This can be done in the module's settings.
 - [Search Anywhere](https://gitlab.com/riccisi/foundryvtt-search-anywhere) - Press (control + space) to quickly search for any entity by name via a handy auto-complete widget.
 - [Show Drag Distance](https://github.com/wsaunders1014/showdragdistance) - Shows distance you've dragged the token as if you used the Ruler tool.
-- [Vance's Sidebar Resizer](https://github.com/VanceCole/vance-sidebar-resizer) - Allows the sidebar to be resized.

 ## Quality of Life Improvements For GameMasters
 - [Actually Private Rolls](https://github.com/syl3r86/Actually-Private-Rolls) - Hides Private GM Rolls completely rather than just obfuscating the result.
 This can be toggled on or off in the Settings Menu.